-Almost everybody have a Ukulele tuner because they have a phone, and a possibility to download apps.
-But there is also other methods.
+Almost everybody has a Ukulele tuner available because they have a phone, and a possibility to download apps.
+But there are also other methods.

 Before you can enjoy your Ukulele to play good Ukulele songs or just Ukulele chords progressions, you need to know how to tune your Ukulele.
 So – how to tune a Ukulele?